Reading One Thousand Gifts and being inspired to start a thankfulness journal.

-To be honest, I had to get past her poetic way of writing prose – many times I just wanted her to tell the story.
-However, if you’re like me and don’t think in a flowery, poetic way DON”T let that stop you from reading this book!

-It has me looking at the world in a different way.
+To be honest, I had to get past her poetic way of writing prose – many times I just wanted her to tell the story plainly.
+However, if you’re like me and don’t think in a flowery, poetic way DON’T let that stop you from reading this book, because it has me looking at the world in a different way.

 And looking at my life differently, as well.

-Ann is a Christian who has has some pretty hard things happen in her life.
-This book tells her journey to wellness through a challenge to list 1,000 things she’s thankful for.
+Ann is a Christian who has had some pretty hard things happen in her life.
+This book tells her journey to wellness through a challenge to list 1,000 things she was thankful for.
 Sometimes she can only find small things to write down, like the petals of a flower that struck her.
 Sometimes they are big and meaningful, like the love of a child.
 Other times it seems there is nothing to be thankful for (accidents, job problems, etc.), but the challenge causes her to see even these events in another light.

 She finds that these constant thoughts of thankfulness over the months it took to complete the list helped her not give in to depression, fear, and anxiety.
-More importantly, being thankful in everything is the key to feeling close to God on a daily basis.
+More importantly, she found being thankful in everything is the key to feeling close to God on a daily basis.